Fujikura Group Code of Conduct

 Compliance Structure Diagram

-The Fujikura Group operates an internal reporting system that stipulates protection, confidentiality and prohibition of disadvantageous treatment of whistleblowers.
+The Fujikura Group operates an Whistleblower system that stipulates protection, confidentiality and prohibition of disadvantageous treatment of whistleblowers.
 The purpose of this system is to detect and respond quickly to fraud / compliance, harassment, violation of work rules, etc. In Japan, in addition to the internal contact point, an external contact point has been set up by an external lawyer to receive reports from Fujikura Group employees.

 In addition to the reporting contact established by each overseas subsidiary, a reporting contact has been established with an external specialized company to establish an internal reporting contact at the Fujikura Group's overseas locations.

-[Number of Internal Reporting and Counseling]
+[Number of Whistleblower Reporting and Counseling]

 Compliance with the Competition Law